-Although I hesitate to use the phrase “bucket list” there are definitely some things in life I want to do.
-One of them is to hike Half Dome in Yosemite National Park, but this will require a great deal of preparation!
+How to prepare for Half Dome Hike in Yosemite National Park – Although I hesitate to use the phrase “bucket list” there are definitely some things in life I want to do.
+One of them is to hike Half Dome in Yosemite National Park.
+Preparation is key for this grueling adventure.

 Yosemite Hike Half Dome Preparation

 From Fresno, it is only 45 minutes to Yosemite park gates!
 In